Gear & Software

 - Smaller displays help limit eye movement when talent is closer to camera

-- Both readable up to 12 feet away
+- Legible up to 15 feet away with the 15" high-bright

 - Designed for outdoor or studio shoots.